guitargeek/Driftchamber/README.md

 With this script, one can do a monte carlo simulation to see how the muon tracks are distributed in the wire chamber and compare with measurement.

+### tracks.py
+Generates plots showing the distribution on incident angles and positions.

 ## References
 \[2\]: https://polybox.ethz.ch/index.php/s/6WYbMPdgEID5oBW